chordee/mcp-server-shotgrid/README.md

 # MCP Server for Autodesk ShotGrid REST API

 This project provides an MCP (Model Context Protocol) server, implemented using [FastMCP](https://github.com/modelcontextprotocol/fastmcp), that enables Large Language Model (LLM) agents to interact programmatically with Autodesk ShotGrid via its REST API.
 It exposes a set of tools for querying and managing ShotGrid entities such as projects, assets, and tasks.
-The server runs with `transport="stdio"` for integration with LLM-based workflows.
+The server supports both HTTP and `transport="stdio"` modes for integration with LLM-based workflows.

 ## Features